How To Stop Puppy Aggression

 Use Positive Reinforcement

 To use the positive reinforcement method of puppy training properly, you have to deliver a treat immediately after your dog does what you want.
-For example, if you’re training him to “sit” and he doesn’t get the treat until after he’s already stood back up, he won’t associate the treat with the right behavior.
+For example, if you’re training her to “sit” and she doesn’t get the treat until after she’s already stood back up, she won’t associate the treat with the right behavior.
 Keep things simple at first, starting with “sit,” “lie down,” and “stay.”

 Once these tricks are learned, it’s easier to target those signs of puppy aggression you’re worried about.
 Is your puppy lunging towards people out of fear?
-Teach him to sit before being introduced, then praise him and give him a treat right away.
+Teach her to sit before being introduced, then praise her and give her a treat right away.
 Sitting before a door gets opened, or before your dog can greet another dog, is another great way to prevent bad behavior.
 Food, praise, and toys are the most effective treats for dogs learning new things.

 When you buy your puppy from a caring breeder, the socialization process should already have begun before you even bring your new dog home.
 This is very important, because the first few months of your puppy’s life are crucial for socialization training.
 You need to continue the process of introducing your puppy to new dogs, other animals, and people who don’t live in your household.